The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Example of how to use chandas

 Ambuyat is typically served alongside cacah - a spicy, sour, liquid dip.
-Cacah is usually made of shrimp, lime juice and chili, but varies depending on the restaurant.
+Typically, cacah is made of shrimp, lime juice and chili, but this can vary depending on the restaurant.
 Locals typically swallow the dipped ambuyat without chewing.
 The texture may surprise you!
-In restaurants, you’ll notice Bruneians sit together as a group around a large bowl of ambuyat, with multiple cacah bowls and veggie sides.
-It might feel intimidating, but don’t be shy to order an Ambuyat for two or even one.
+In restaurants, you’ll notice that Bruneians sit together as a group around a large bowl of ambuyat, with multiple cacah bowls and veggie sides.

-There are a few reliable restaurants that provide a full “Ambuyat experience”.
-Aminah Arif Restaurant is the most popular choice in central Bandar Seri Begawan.
-Outside the city center are other branches of Aminah Arif, as well as Salera Babu Restoran.
-Outside Bandar Seri Begawan, a popular spot to find ambuyat is at the Tudung Saji Market in Kuala Belait.
+There are a few reliable restaurants that offer a full “Ambuyat experience”.
+Aminah Arif Restaurant is the most popular choice in central Bandar Seri Begawan (there are also branches outside the city center).
+Salera Babu Restoran is another reputed restaurant in Bandar Seri Begawan.
+Outside BSB, a great spot to find ambuyat is Tudung Saji Market in Kuala Belait.

 Ambuyat with chandas, cacah and side dishes